The Way Forth

 End of Dominion

-A dive into the arc of the white settlement of Kentucky, from the perspective of a modern-day male narrator, a bombastic orator, a preacher, a letter from a distant nephew, a man and a woman observer.
-A female chorus outlines the cycle of the rise and fall of the practice of dominion over other people, animals, and the land: Fortitude, servitude, plenitude, gratitude - Certitude, pulchritude, rectitude, decrepitude.
+A dive into the arc of the white colonial invasion and settlement of Kentucky, from the perspective of a modern-day male narrator, a bombastic orator, a preacher, a letter from a distant nephew, a man and a woman observer.
+A chorus outlines the cycle of the rise and fall of the practice of dominion over other people, animals, and the land: Fortitude, servitude, plenitude, gratitude - Certitude, pulchritude, rectitude, decrepitude.
 Contains excerpts from family papers, wills, letters, memorabilia, newspaper clippings, and historical events including the establishment of Fort Boonesborough, the Gold Rush of 1849, the Civil War, Christian evangelism, and an unsolved murder.

 A New Land